LiveVoice Import with GStreamer

 gst-launch-1.0 -v filesrc "location=<audio file name>" ! decodebin ! audioconvert ! audioresample ! "audio/x-raw,channels=2,rate=48000" ! queue ! opusenc "bitrate=128000" ! queue ! rtpopuspay ! udpsink "host=<host>" "port=<audio port>"

-Converting an audio file to the ogg/opus format before playing saves realtime decoding/recoding CPU resources and can help your computer acheive better playback performance, especially in case you are using the LiveVoice import on multiple channels in parallel.
+Converting an audio file to the ogg/opus format before playing saves real-time decoding/recoding CPU resources and can help your computer achieve better playback performance, especially in case you are using the LiveVoice import on multiple channels in parallel.
 Also, in case you're playing back the same file on a loop, you can save CPU resources by first converting it.

 a) Convert once: